op-amp/python-cheatsheets/py-Syntax.md

 4. An optional `finally` clause will be unconditionally executed as the last task before the `try` statement completes.

 If an exception occurs which does not match any exception named in the `except` clauses, it is passed on to outer `try` statements.
+A raise statement inside an `except` clause re-raise the handled exception.

 ## Modules